fiware-cybercaptor/cybercaptor-server/doc/API.md

 Generates the attack graph and initializes the main objects needed by other API calls (database, attack graph, attack paths,...).

 ### Initialize from data on disk [GET]
-From the data on disk (.csv inputs files and Nessus vulnerabiliy scan)
+From the data on disk (.csv inputs files and Nessus vulnerability scan)

 + Response 200 (application/json)